genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-24-pagination-in-android-room-database-using-the-paging-3-library.md

 We basically bind the progress bar from `load_state_view.xml` to the `LoadStateViewHolder` class.
 The key thing to notice here is the progress bar is visible only if `loadState` is `LoadState.Loading`.

-The `onBindViewHolder()` inside `MainLoadStateAdapter` is called everytime the recycler view is invalidated, which provides possibility to show and hide the progress bar based on the load state.
+The `onBindViewHolder()` inside `MainLoadStateAdapter` is called every time the RecyclerView is invalidated, which provides the possibility to show and hide the progress bar based on the load state.

 # 4. Attaching Data to the UI

 ## Setting up the ViewModel

-The `MainViewModel` should access the data from the `PagingSource`, and pass it to the recycler view adapter.
+The `MainViewModel` should access the data from the `PagingSource`, and pass it to the RecyclerView adapter.

 Let's build the `MainViewModel` class.